vanerkz/Candle_TheRobot/README.md

 # AUTONOMOUS_ROBOT_PACKAGES
 This project was developed based on the requirement for my final year project in Electrical and Electronic Engineering, Nanyang Technological University.
-[My FYP Report](https://hdl.handle.net/10356/149758)
+[My FYP Report](https://hdl.handle.net/10356/149758) [Short video](https://youtu.be/7Dy3vTiSgHM?si=XgfZ8NaiyMUA-3hd)

 Files provides are additional or amended files which are required to be added to the existing ros packages.